AutoJenny/blog/docs/llm/llm_prompt_structuring.md

   "model": "llama3.1:70b",
   "messages": [
     { "role": "system", "content": "You are a Scottish expert.
-Write in the style of Billy Connolly." }, { "role": "user", "content": "Expand the following into a paragraph-length brief for a long-form blog article: dog breakfasts" }
+Write in the style of Billy Connolly." }, { "role": "user", "content": "Expand the following into a paragraph-length brief for a long-form blog article." }, { "role": "user", "content": "dog breakfasts" }
   ],
   "temperature": 0.7,
   "max_tokens": 1003